US Rep. Sheila Jackson Lee of Texas fondly remembered as she lies in state at Houston city hall

 “She’s a great community supporter.
 She’s a great human rights advocate.
 But she’s also a global leader because she doesn’t just focus on the community in Houston or her area, but she focused on the betterment of every individual, every community,” said Tamrat, 70.

-By early Monday afternoon, several hundred people had passed through the rotunda, according to a city spokeswoman.
+By Monday afternoon, nearly 900 people had passed through the rotunda, according to a city spokeswoman.

 The Democrat had represented her Houston-based district and the nation's fourth-largest city since 1995.
 She previously had breast cancer and announced the pancreatic cancer diagnosis on June 2.